-If in the future face-to-face meetings are not possible at any stage of this procedure, the School will make every effort to conduct the meetings remotely by video.
+If in the future face-to-face meetings are not possible at any stage of this procedure because of a resurgence of the COVID-19 pandemic, the School will make every effort to conduct the meetings remotely by video.
 This would only be practicable, however, if all the participants have access to the necessary remote technology and are willing to use this medium.
 The complainant will be informed by the School how the process will be carried out.
 It may be necessary to adjust some of the normal deadlines if more time is needed to gather information, communicate with all the participants and arrange suitable dates and times for meetings.